Anindita123-code/MS4-full-stack-artsea/README.md

 ## Deployment

 The project uses github for hosting and has been deployed using heroku.
 The github repository is connected to the heroku.
+The static folder contents and the media folders of the project are deployed in AWS.

 ### Deploy to Heroku
 The project is connected to Heroku using automatic deployment from GitPod , using the following steps...